EntCollNet/BugFlow/modules/module_5/module_5C.md

-# Module 5C: Capture and linkage of specimens to associated Genetic Data
+# Module 5C: Linkage of specimen records to associated Genetic Data

 ## Module Purpose:
 This module covers linking molecular data with the digital occurrence record for the specimen they were derived from.